-The Colombian pension system, however, provides for the extension of the pension of the decedent to the heirs.
-Under the pertinent legislation, the spouse or domestic partner of a deceased pensioner or affiliate to the pension system is entitled to receive the survivor's pension, until death.
-Children under the age of 25 who are financially dependent on the deceased at the time of death are also considered beneficiaries, provided they are unable to work by reason of their studies, as well as any disabled children of any age if there is economic dependency, for as long as their disability conditions subsist.
-If the pension is assigned only to the spouse, the latter will be entitled to the full amount thereof, but if there are also children that have been entitled, the pension will be distributed, 50 per cent for the spouse and 50 per cent for the children.
+The Colombian pension system provides for the extension of the pension of the decedent to the heirs.
+Under pertinent legislation, the spouse or domestic partner of a deceased pensioner or affiliate to the pension system is entitled to receive the survivor's pension, until death.15 Children under the age of 25 who are financially dependent on the deceased at the time of death are also considered beneficiaries, provided they are unable to work by reason of their studies, as well as any disabled children of any age, if there is economic dependency, for as long as their disability conditions subsist.
+If the pension is assigned only to the spouse, the spouse will be entitled to the full amount, but if there are also children that are entitled, the pension will be distributed: 50 per cent to the spouse and 50 per cent to the children.